ssvlabs/awesome-ssv/RUN_BACKEND.md

 ```

-- _deposit-validators_ : This option can be used to submit validator keys to staking pool
+- _deposit-validators_ : This option can be used to submit validator keys to the staking pool
   - Example config file: sample_config/deposit-validator.json
   - Fill in the params in the config file and pass it as an argument